Island knowledge, national expertise

 Pension Flexibility - Basics

-There has been a great deal of publicity about the forthcoming changes in the law relating to pensions and their uses.
+There has been a great deal of publicity about recent changes in the law relating to pensions and their uses.
 The changes are comprehensive and change the tax position significantly and also the uses which can be made of pension funds.

-Accordingly, the Government has decided to introduce flexibility in the pension market and introduced a services of changes designed to do this.
-The changes will mainly apply when a person 'becomes entitled' to a pension on or after 6 April 2015 or a lump-sum payment is made after that date.
+Accordingly, the Government decided to introduce flexibility in the pension market and introduced a services of changes designed to do this.
+The changes mainly apply when a person 'becomes entitled' to a pension on or after 6 April 2015 or a lump-sum payment is made after that date.
+Using Self-Investeded Pension Plans, the owner of a pension fund now has a very considerable degree of control over the investments that make up their pension pot.
+One downside of this has been a rise in pension fraud, in which unscrupulous 'financial advisers' persuade the owners of pension pots to transfer them to the fraudsters n the promose better rates of return.

 The Government had already announced changes introduced from 27 March 2014 that increased the amount of pension fund that can be treated as trivial and taken as a lump sum, from £18,000 to £30,000, where the total of all pension schemes held is less than that sum.